-Workforce Development and Community Services promotes educational opportunities and client services throughout the state.
+Statewide Services promotes educational opportunities and client services throughout the state.
 It provides opportunities for all participants, whether they are economically disadvantaged, young, old, or working professionals, to enhance their quality of life and to achieve their maximum potential.

-Vice President for Workforce Development and Community Services
+Vice President for Statewide Services

-The Vice President for Workforce Development and Community Services supervises and coordinates the Statewide Services area, which includes, but is not limited to, meeting regularly with leaders and groups from area communities to determine interests and needs for which Vincennes University may provide services; supervises, counsels and assists the Statewide Business and Industry Program, Continuing Education Off-Campus sites, Adult Non-credit Courses, Generations Program, Employment and Training Center; and explores and develops unique approaches to workforce development and community services.
-The Vice President for Workforce Development and Community Services also oversees three programs in Indianapolis: Veterans Upward Bound, Truck Driver Training, and the Indiana Military Programs.
+The Vice President for Statewide Services supervises and coordinates the Statewide Services area, which includes, but is not limited to, meeting regularly with leaders and groups from area communities to determine interests and needs for which Vincennes University may provide services; supervises, counsels and assists the Statewide Business and Industry Program, Continuing Education Off-Campus sites, Adult Non-credit Courses and Project EXCEL, Generations Program, Employment and Training Center; and explores and develops unique approaches to statewide services.
+The Vice President for Statewide Services also oversees three programs in Indianapolis: Veterans Upward Bound, Truck Driver Training, and the Indiana Military Programs.
+The Truck Driver Training and Indiana Military Program offices are located at the Aviation Technology Center.